 What are the signs of mitral valve disease?
 What are the consequences of it?

 Initially, MVI is asymptomatic (produces no obvious clinical signs).
-As time progresses, the regurgitation becomes more severe and as more blood flows back into the atrium, the heart's efficiency is reduced.
+As time progresses, the regurgitation can become more severe and as more blood flows back into the atrium, the heart's efficiency is reduced.
 Eventually, congestive heart failure develops.
 From the time a murmur develops, it may be a few months to several years until heart failure occurs.

 When I took my dog for his annual health examination, my veterinarian told me he had a mitral murmur but said he was not going to treat it at this stage.
 Is this correct?